namecheap/ilc/docs/routing/introduction.md

 If one of the above points is not met, ILC ignores the processing of the clicks on the link.

+### Handling routes with different HTML templates
+Generally it's not recommended way to use a few templates for one website and you should avoid it and try to use only one, but some times can be necessary to create some exceptional route with own template.
+And it's allowed, inspite the fact that it's not recommended.
+During transition between routes with different templates happens "hard navigation", it means that the page will be fully refreshed (SSR + CSR).

 ### Conclusion

 ILC acts as a wrapper for other applications making all the transitions soft.
 Furthermore, it uses two-level routing so that teams can configure routing inside their application as they need to.
 In ILC, you only need to specify the path to the application.